AU suspends Guinea-Bissau for coup, talks under way

-“The (AU‘s) Peace and Security Council decides to suspend with immediate effect Guinea Bissau from all activities...until restoration of constitutional order,” AU Commissioner for Peace and Security Ramtane Lamamra said after a meeting at the bloc’s headquarters in Ethiopian capital Addis Ababa.
+The former Portuguese colony has seen several coups and army revolts since independence in 1974 and the latest is a setback for efforts by Western donors to reduce military meddling in politics and counter the influence of drug-trafficking cartels using the country as a transhipment point.

-Suspension is the African Union’s normal response to any interruption of constitutional rule in one of its members.
+Suspension is the continental body’s normal response to any interruption of constitutional rule in one of its members.
+However, talks between Guinea-Bissau’s armed forces leadership and regional mediators appeared to have made some progress on the need to return to civilian rule.

-Guinea-Bissau’s Catholic bishops added their voice to the condemnation, while Amnesty International accused the army of clamping down on protests, the media and freedom of movement.

 With uncertainty gripping the crumbling coastal capital Bissau, which has been tense since the coup, many residents have fled to find safter locations in the interior.